Become a member

-Magnetometry, i.e. measurement of magnetic field and materials magnetic features, is a powerful, versatile and non-destructive way to characterize a wide range of raw and functionalised materials, as well as processes.
+Magnetometry, i.e. measurement of magnetic field and materials magnetic features, is a versatile, non-destructive and non-local way to characterize a wide range of raw and functionalised materials, as well as processes.

 The European Magnetometry Network, aims to build a European community in the field of magnetometry in order to :

 - Intensify scientific and technical exchanges between magnetometry users

 - Chair, maintain and improve knowledge, know-how and good practices

 - Ensure a good technological watch and coordinate new technical developments